DistributedProofreaders/guiguts/RELEASING.md

 4. Commit the version update changes and tag the release (ie: `git tag r<version>`) and push it up to github

-5. From a Linux or MacOS system, or a Windows system with MinGW installed, confirm that you are working from a clean git checkout.
+5. From a Linux or MacOS system, or a Windows system with MSYS2 (Mingw64) installed, ensure that you also have Python and the Java Development Kit installed.
+Confirm that you are working from a clean git checkout.
    Then build the three releases using `make` or `make all` or
    ```
    make win
    make mac